Will try keep this short as I have a pile of stuff out on my bedroom floor (sorting) and there is an open home tomorrow.

 0 Comments

+After a three-year battle, I finally won against Accident Compensation Corporation (ACC) for a lump sum payment for my mental injury of post-traumatic stress disorder (PTSD).
+I'm not going to go into detail in this post, as I haven't even read the doctor's report yet.
+Although it is satisfying that the doctor who assessed in my favour used to work for ACC.
+After seeing me on a 'good' day, at my 'best.'
+After years of therapy.
 I am currently sorting my minimal possessions, preparing to move, as the house (not my house) is on the market.
 I came across a printed copy of a blog post from a deleted blog from around 2008 (15 years ago).
 The blog was when my name was a pen name (now my legal name).

 Only a few snippets of my writing survived.
 I wrote the blog post when I was diagnosed with 'treatment resistant' depression and generalised anxiety disorder (later changed to bipolar 1 disorder and post-traumatic stress disorder, PTSD).
 Just revisting some journal entries from five years ago, when I had my first solo art exhibition (which I pitched as an art as therapy exhibition).
 I'd set a 'ridiculous goal' of an exhibition when I was severely unwell and struggling.
 My main diagnoses are bipolar disorder and post-traumatic stress disorder (PTSD).
 I still have permanent disabililty after treatment.

 I did the painting below, More than Good Enough, during that exhibition.
 It expressed the mixed feelings of the exhibition process.
 I didn't put prices on the paintings, as I didn't want people to judge.
-One of the main reasons I did the exhibition is because I didn't feel good enough and that my art wasn't good enough (in fact, most of my art in the past ended up at the dump).
-Extract from my journal from over 5 years ago, when I was starting therapy for post-traumatic stress disorder (PTSD):
+One of the main reasons I did the exhibition is because I didn't feel good enough and that my art wasn't good enough (in fact, most of my art in the past ended up at the dump). |

 Xanthe Wyse('Zan-thee Wise').
 Disclaimer: the author of this blog is not an expert by profession and her opinions should not be taken as expert advice.